Need a quiet spot at Walt Disney World? Look for the old smoking areas!

 Height: 48 inches or taller

-How to ride: Virtual queue or Individual Lightning Lane (no standby)
+How to ride: Standby queue or Lightning Lane Single Pass

 Five things introverts should do before their Disney Parks vacation